Wondering what to do in Chicago at night? Below are the best things to do in Chicago at night in 2022.

 Buckingham Fountain, a well known Chicago landmark in the center of Grant Park, is one of the largest fountains in the world.
 When the water is turned on, it produces a major water display for 20 minutes every hour with a center jet shoots water to a height of 150 feet into the air.
 Beginning at dusk, a spectacular light and music display accompanies the major water display.

-Buckingham Fountain runs to 11:00 p.m. daily, typically from early May through mid-October, depending on weather.
+Buckingham Fountain runs to 11:00 p.m. daily, typically from mid-May through mid-October, depending on weather.

 Go Kayaking in the River